alejandrohdezma / sbt-dependencies 0.19.2

 Supported configurations: compile (default), test, provided, sbt-plugin, etc.

-Scala version filtering
+Filter dependencies by Scala version

 Dependencies with Scala version suffixes in their artifact name are automatically filtered based on the current scalaVersion: